bumble-tech/appyx/documentation/navigation/features/scoped-di.md

 1. Imagine you create an object in the `Node` related to `Onboarding`, and make it available to all of its children.
 2. While navigation is advancing between the individual screens of Onboarding, `O1` – `O2` – `O3`, this object will be the same instance.
 3. As soon as the navigation switches to `Main`, the entire subtree of `Onboarding` is destroyed and all held objects are released.
-4. Should the navigation ever go back to Onboarding, said object would be created from scratch.
+4. Should the navigation ever go back to `Onboarding`, said object would be created from scratch.

 This of course applies to every other `Node` in the tree.